rfennell/AzurePipelines/Extensions/Versioning/readme.md

-A set of tasks based on the versioning sample script to version tamping assemblies shown in the [VSTS documentation](https://msdn.microsoft.com/Library/vs/alm/Build/scripts/index
+A set of tasks based on the versioning sample script to version stamp assemblies shown in the [VSTS documentation](https://msdn.microsoft.com/Library/vs/alm/Build/scripts/index
 ).
 These allow versioning of

 * VersionAssemblies - sets the version in the assemblyinfo.cs or .vb (used pre build)